SAIT is rallying alumni, students, staff, faculty and partners to deliver 100 charitable projects for 100 years of SAIT.

 Members of the SAIT men and women's hockey teams volunteered their time at the Skate with Santa event.
 The fun event is an annual activity hosted by the Alumni & Development group for SAIT alumni and their families.
 Participants get some treats, a photo with Santa, and a chance to skate with Trojan athletes and Santa Claus.

-Members of the SAIT cross country running clinic did their part to make a Merry Christmas for children in need around the world.
+Members of the SAIT cross country running team did their part to make a Merry Christmas for children in need around the world.
 They volunteered their time at the Operation Christmas Child warehouse sorting and packaging shoeboxes as part of their annual shoebox campaign.

 Student athletes collected toys during the Battle of the Trojans event in support of the TVT Global Passport toy drive.